Scarabaeus1031/NEXAH/NAVIGATOR/README.md

 Instead, it helps connect them.

-NEXAH combines structural modeling, regime analysis, risk geometry, navigation strategies and execution logic into a unified system for exploring and navigating complex dynamic systems.
+NEXAH combines structural modeling, regime analysis, risk geometry, navigation strategies and execution logic into a unified system for exploring and navigating **complex dynamic systems**.

 ---